AvB2002/AvB2002/README.md

 <h1 align="center">Hi 👋, I'm Aldrian Barias</h1>
 A passionate developer with experience creating software, websites, and scripts for clients.
-I currently a senior student in Cavite State University - Imus Campus.
+I currently a fourth-year IT student in Cavite State University - Imus Campus.
 Every time I have some free time, I like to create code snippets or scripts to use in my daily duties to solve difficulties.
 Since I was in senior high school, I have created a lot of websites and software.
-I am currently a fourth-year IT student and a developer with experience creating software, websites, and scripts for the needs of clients.
-Every time I have some free time, I like to create code snippets or scripts to use in my daily duties to solve difficulties.
-I created a lot of websites and software during my senior year of high school.

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/AvB952002) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/aldrian-barias-18ba10233) [![](https://visitcount.itsvg.in/api?id=AvB2002&icon=0&color=0)](https://visitcount.itsvg.in)